-- Fill out an application with a few short answer questions.
+- Fill out the application with a few short answer questions.
 Plot space is largely given to those who turn in the applications first.
 Turn in your application at the SSC (EMU 005).

-- After your application has been approved, you will pay a $25.00 fee.
+- After your application has been approved, you will pay a $15 fee for 2 terms.